WebAssembly/component-model/design/mvp/CanonicalABI.md

       return
     subtask.enqueued = True
     self.events.put_nowait(subtask)

+  def process_event(self, subtask):
+    assert(subtask.supertask is self)
+    subtask.enqueued = False
+    return (EventCode(subtask.state), subtask.index)
 ```
+Instead of simply enqueuing an `EventCode` when `async_subtask_made_progress`,
+the above code achieves the effect of collapsing multiple events into one,
+delivering only the newest state, by enqueing the mutable `AsyncSubtask` itself
+at most once and only reading its `state` when the event is being *popped* from
+the queue.

 The `borrow_count` field is used by the following methods to track the number
 of borrowed handles that were passed as parameters to the export that have not